CsatiZoltan/t8code-wiki/Debugging-with-valgrind.md

 ==41686==      possibly lost: 0 bytes in 0 blocks
 ```

-If your program does have a memory leak, valgrind will show non-zero numbers here.
+If your program does have a memory leak, Valgrind will show non-zero numbers here.

 ## An example
 For a mock example we can use the tutorial step 1, where we put the line where the cmesh is destroyed in comments.
 Rerunning the program with ```valgrind --leak-check=full --log-file="my_log.txt" ./t8_step1_coarsemesh``` will produce a more detailed analysis of your memory management.
 Furthermore, the output is put in a logfile.
-It is easiser to search for the error in a logfile, than on your console.
+It is easier to search for the error in a logfile, than on your console.
 Most t8code related functions start with "t8_" so it is a good starting point for the search of our memory leak.
 A lot of other output comes from MPI, which can be ignored for memory leaks concerning t8code.
 It is even possible to suppress these errors completely.

 In the logfile we will find error messages like this:
 ```